Celebrating Christmas is a lovely book featuring words and paintings by Amy Boucher Pye and Leo Bucher.

 Amy and Leo loved the idea.

 “My dad is super easy to work with, ” Amy said.
 “Some of the paintings were already finished.
-Others were those he created many versions of until I and the publisher were happy.”
+He created many versions of several concepts until the publisher and I both were happy.”

 The task became easier once Amy had the four themes in place (one theme for each week).
 They are: